dottedmag/dottedmag.net/cv.md

 I have created several internal-facing statistic dashboards for Hola VPN and also user-facing statistics for Hola Spark CDN.

-For Luminati I have implemented a custom in-memory DB to track the status of 1M+ peers of Luminati network, which decreased the price of hardware running this database by 8x compared to the off-the-shelf DB.
+While working on Luminati I have implemented a custom in-memory DB to track the status of 1M+ peers of Luminati network, which decreased the price of hardware running this database by 8x compared to the off-the-shelf DB.

 ## [Debian](https://debian.org/) (2006+)

 I maintain several packages in Debian, mostly "scratching my own itch".

-My Debian experience usually makes me a "resident Debian/Ubuntu expert" in the companies I work for.
+My Debian experience usually makes me a "resident Debian/Ubuntu expert" in companies I work for.

 ## [CFEngine](https://cfengine.com) (2011-2013)